Scuba Diving in Bunaken: Best Dive Sites + Eco Dive Resorts

 Featuring a sloping coral reef that descends into a deep channel, Barracuda Point lies just off the coast of Sipadan Island.
 It’s named after the large numbers of barracuda that are usually spotted here, along with schools of jackfish, bluefin trevally and giant trevally.

-Grey and whitetip reef sharks patrol the blue, making this one of the best dive sites in Bunaken.
+Grey and whitetip reef sharks patrol the blue, making this one of the best spots in Bunaken for shark diving.

 Sachiko’s Point